 Nor was OA just an excuse for colonels to get together with colonels from other bases that they’d been stationed together with as lieutenants–although that did happen.
 There was a great deal of revelry, fanfare, and team building with other bases at Missile Comp.

 The first time I’d been shot during a MILES exercise was only a few seconds into an ambush, during RECONDO training in ’83.
 I never saw the guy that got me (they were all guys, then).
 I sat on my helmet and contemplated the loss.
 I have only one life to lose, and it can be over that quick.
 I took death seriously, one might even say deadly seriously, for someone my age.

-I had to draft a letter to the A-10 pilot’s wife explaining what happened, forcing me to think about the responsibilities of combat leadership.
+I had to draft a letter of condolence to the A-10 pilot’s wife.
+That forced me to think about the responsibilities of combat leadership.

-The Captain running the exercise explained that my intentions of rescuing the hard pressed platoon with CAS (close air support) may have been noble, but I wasn’t just gambling with another man’s life by not waiting to secure a safe environment for our birds to fly over.
-Not only were the A-10 pilot’s kid’s going to grow up fatherless, but now our side was down one more precious aircraft a very hard to replace pilot, for the duration.
+The captain running the exercise explained that my intentions of rescuing the hard-pressed platoon with CAS (close air support) may have been noble, but I wasn’t just gambling with another man’s life by not waiting to secure a safe environment for our birds to fly over.
+Not only were the A-10 pilot’s kid’s going to grow up fatherless, but now our side was down one more precious aircraft, and a very hard to replace pilot, for the duration.
 And all the platoons they might have rescued in the future were going to suffer for it.

 While I never thought of my troops as expendable during subsequent wartime deployments, I do remember running down a road that real bullets had just bounced off of, during a gun battle in South Texas.
 I was thinking, quite clearly, This is stupid.
 We’re not doing 3 – 5 second rushes.
 Any second now, I’m going to get shot.